-If air traffic remains depressed and if our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to grant additional deferrals to some of our customers or extend the period of repayment for deferrals we have already made.
+If air traffic remains depressed and our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to grant additional deferrals to certain customers or extend the period of repayment for deferrals we have already made.
 We may ultimately not be able to collect all the amounts we have deferred.

-As of July 9, 2021, six of our customers are subject to judicial insolvency proceedings or similar protection.
-These customers lease 22 aircraft, which represent 13% of our net book value of flight equipment (including Flight equipment held for lease and Net investment in leases, or "net book value") and 11% of our Lease rental and direct financing and sales-type lease revenue as of and for the twelve months ended May 31, 2021.
-LATAM, our second largest customer, is included in this group and represents 8% of our net book value of flight equipment and 7% of our Lease rental revenue as of and for the twelve months ended May 31, 2021.
+As of January 7, 2022, six of our customers are subject to judicial insolvency proceedings or similar protection.
+These customers lease 21 aircraft, which represent 13% of our net book value of flight equipment (including Flight equipment held for lease and Net investment in leases, or "net book value") and 12% of our Lease rental and direct financing and sales-type lease revenue as of and for the twelve months ended November 30, 2021.
 We are actively engaged in these judicial proceedings to protect our economic interests.
 However, the outcome of these proceedings is uncertain and could result in these customers negotiating reductions in aircraft lease rentals, rejecting their leases or taking other actions that could adversely impact us or the value of our aircraft.
 Based on historic experience, the judicial process can take up to twelve to eighteen months to be resolved.
 As a result of these proceedings, the recognition of lease rental revenue for certain customers may be done on a cash basis of accounting rather than the accrual method depending on the customers' lease security arrangements.